 - A sensation of crawling on the skin

-- Symptoms increasing at night or in humid weather
+- Symptoms increase at night or in humid weather

 Eco-friendly pesticides are usually used to address bird lice, and your pest control Cape Town company that offers this service should make quick work of the issue.

-What methods do pest control Cape Town companies offer?
+What methods do Pest Control companies in Cape Town offer?

-There are various bird control methods that pest control Cape Town companies make use of.
+There are various bird control methods that pest control companies utilize.
 Some of these methods include:

 - Visual deterrents

 - Multi-sensory deterrents

 - Active barriers